-- To jump 4 bars ahead, press the DOWN arrow key.
+- To jump one screen ahead, press the DOWN arrow key.

-- To step 4 bars back, press the UP arrow key.
+- To step one screen back, press the UP arrow key.

 This feature displays the chords and notation for non-concert key instruments like trumpet and saxophone in the non-concert key (Bb, Eb) while the music plays in concert key.

 Note: This does not transpose the music.
 To do that, use the song key box to the right of the Style area.

 Pressing the [Chord Display] menu button opens a list of concert and non-concert instruments.

 The type of chord display can be selected from the Choose type of Chord Display submenu.